asershova/ERA/about/about_me.md

 In 2020, I got a Marie Skłodowska Curie Individual Fellowship to study epigenetic regulation in <i>Acinetobacter baumannii</i> and joined Dr. Carsten Kröger's Lab in the Department of Microbiology, School of Genetics and Microbiology, Trinity College Dublin.
 It was absolutely fantastic two-years journey, with many ups and downs, meeting new eukaryotic and prokaryotic friends.
-I will try to share not just project's results, which are more convenient for the publication in special journals, but my experience of being a resercher.
+I will try to share not just project's results, which are more convenient for the publication in special journals, but my experience of being a researcher.
 </p>